 - Doctor's offices

-According to the BLS, in 2021, there were 3,130,600 Registered Nurses in the United States.
-By 2031, there is expected to be a need for 6% more nurses.
-But Telephone triage nurses are in HIGH demand because this position primarily helps eliminate stress on a healthcare system or doctor’s office, and as you probably already know, there's a lot of that right now.
+According to the BLS, in 2022, there were 3,172,500 registered nurses in the United States.
+By 2032, there is expected to be a need for 6% more nurses.
+However, telephone triage nurses are in high demand because this position primarily helps eliminate stress in a healthcare system or doctor’s office, and as you probably already know, there's a lot of that right now.

-Furthermore, telephone triage nurses provide healthcare services to individuals that live in remote areas and otherwise would have to travel hours to a physician’s office.
+Furthermore, telephone triage nurses provide healthcare services to individuals who live in remote areas and otherwise would have to travel hours to a physician’s office.

 Generally, in order for an individual to renew their RN license, they will need to fill out an application, complete a specific number of CEU hours, and pay a nominal fee.